nikipore/luftmensch/content/blog/2016-08-19-roonbridge-on-raspberry-pi.markdown

 ###To Do###

-- logrotate for RoonBridge
-- Resize with VirtualBox and GParted Live CD
+- Resize root partition with VirtualBox and GParted Live CD
 - Bluetooth